Koenkk/zigbee2mqtt.io/docs/devices/MTR500E-UP.md

 The unit of this value is `s`.

 ### EDeaf (binary)
-Enable (0x01) / Disable (0x00) Deaf Actions.
+Enable (`0x01`) / Disable (`0x00`) Deaf Actions.
 Value can be found in the published state on the `eDeaf` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"eDeaf": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"eDeaf": NEW_VALUE}`.
 If value equals `ON` eDeaf is ON, if `OFF` OFF.

 ### DeafBlinkAmount (numeric)
 Define number of blink to do when receiving the DEAF action.
-One blink is considered as one ON step followed by one OFF step..
+One blink is considered as one ON step followed by one OFF step.
 Value can be found in the published state on the `DeafBlinkAmount` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"DeafBlinkAmount": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"DeafBlinkAmount": NEW_VALUE}`.